 It has been described as magical, life-changing, inspiring, invigorating and more.
 This experience, meaningful, moving and affirming, is not something easily put into words.
 It is different each day and for each individual.
 The essence of the experience is grounded in exploration and discovery – conscious and subliminal.
 Whether walking through gallery exhibitions on the way to a studio, sharing meals and laughter, struggling to refine an idea, discovering new materials or collaborating with others, students are inspired by the time spent here.

 On behalf of all of us at the School who wake up each day thinking about enriching lives through art, I invite you to take the opportunity to experience Arrowmont.
 Welcome to this creative community.
 Join us in this special place.

 Arrowmont is open year-round,

 Sat 8:30am to 4:00pm

-The Artist Outfitters Store, galleries, resource center, and offices are available during these hours.
-During the Spring, Summer and Fall workshop programs, the School is open seven days per week, including all operational areas and extended studio hours.
+The Supply Store, galleries, resource center, and offices are available during these hours.
+During the National Workshop sessions, the School is open seven days per week, including all operational areas and extended studio hours.
 The galleries, resource center and the book/supply store are also open extended hours during winter community classes.